BP202302/hexforge-security-lite/README.md

 # ⚖️ Responsible Use

-This project is intended for educational, defensive and authorized security review.
+HexForge Security Lite is intended for educational, defensive and authorized security review.

-Do not use HexForge Security Lite against systems without permission.
+Do not use this tool against systems without permission.

 You are responsible for your own usage.

+---

+# 📄 License and Usage

+HexForge Security Lite is a source-available Lite edition.

+Review the repository license before using, modifying, redistributing or deploying this software.

+Commercial use may require explicit permission depending on the license terms.

 ---